programming-notes/active-record-drill-model-a-student-challenge/README.md

 2. Tests for the students table are provided in `spec/schema/students_table_spec.rb`.
 Run the tests to see them fail.
 The failing tests will describe the expected columns and their types.

 3. Update the migration that we created in *Release 0* to create the students table ([migration overview][RailsGuides on Migrations]).
+Should we have any constraints on our table?
+Columns that should not allow `null` values?
+Columns that should be indexed?

 4. Run the migration using the `db:migrate` Rake task.